dartmouth-cs98/hack-a-thing-1-tyu/README.md

 - How to set up ssh keys in terminal with my github account
 - Responsive Design
 - How to think about a website's design and layout
+- Proper design, html, and css practice for web development
+- using Developer Tools on websites